KGCraig/urban-scene-annotation/guidelines.md

 ### **Occlusion:**

-If an object is partially blocked or hidden (occluded), annotate the visible portions only.
+If an object is partially blocked or hidden (occluded), or truncated (cut off the by frame), annotate the visible portions only.

 - **EXCEPTION:** If a `PEDESTRIAN` is partially occluded by a `CAR`, use your best judgment to draw the boundary of the pedestrian's body *as if* the car wasn't there.